MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 * if the front edge time-of-flight sensors detect a high ledge
 * if the front range sensors detect an obstacle nearby

 In this situation, after she stops driving, Misty ignores any forward drive commands until the system indicates none of her front bump or time-of-flight sensors are in a hazard state.
-To get out of a hazards state, you can code Misty to reverse directions and choose a new path.
+To get out of a hazard state, you can code Misty to reverse directions and choose a new path.

 ### Misty's Max Speed